Ulcerative colitis is a long-term condition where the colon and rectum become inflamed.

 This means the immune system, the body's defence against infection, goes wrong and attacks healthy tissue.

-The most popular theory is that the immune system mistakes harmless bacteria inside the colon for a threat and attacks the tissues of the colon, causing it to become inflamed.
+The most popular theory is that the immune system mistakes harmless bacteria inside the colon as a threat and attacks the tissues of the colon, causing it to become inflamed.

 Exactly what causes the immune system to behave in this way is unclear.

-It's estimated around 1 in every 420 people living in the UK has ulcerative colitis.
-This amounts to around 146,000 people.
+The UK Crohn's & Colitis UK charity reports at least 1 in every 227 people in the UK has been diagnosed with ulcerative colitis.
+This amounts to around 296,000 people.

-The condition can develop at any age, but is most often diagnosed in people aged from 15 to 25 years old.
+The condition can develop at any age, but is most often diagnosed in people between 15 and 25 years old.

 It's more common in white people of European descent, especially those descended from Ashkenazi Jewish communities, and black people.